AlUlkesh/sd_grid_add_image_number/README.md

-# Stable Diffusion extension: Add the image's number to its picture in the grid
+# Stable Diffusion extension: Add the image's number and other info to its picture in the grid

-A custom extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to add the image's number to its picture in the grid.
+A custom extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to add the image's number and other info to its picture in the grid.

+# Image number

 After choosing a new grid option in the settings:
 <img src="images/settings.jpg"/>